 International conference on behalf of the international research project “Interdisciplinary Innovations in the Study of Religion and Gender: Postcolonial, Post-secular and Queer Perspectives”, at Utrecht University, The Netherlands, 12-14 February 2015.
 See CfP.

 The forthcoming issue of Religion and Gender (no. 2, 2014) is dedicated to 'Pussy Riot as Litmus Paper: Political Protest and Religious Culture'.
 Guest editors are Heleen Zorgdrager and Katja Tolstaja.

-The 2012 acceptance rate of articles submitted to Religion and Gender was 11%.
-Through a rigorous peer review procedure only the best quality articles are selected for publication in the journal.
+The 2013 acceptance rate of articles submitted to Religion and Gender was 30%.
+Through rigorous peer review the best quality articles are selected for publication in the journal.
 Religion and Gender thanks the anonymous peer reviewers who help to ensure that the journal's high quality standards are met.

 Proposing a Special Issue

 The editors of Religion and Gender welcome proposals for special issues.
 Please see the guidelines here.